boryspaulewicz/bhsdtr/Readme.md

 supplementing them with a hierarchical linear regression structure may solve the problem of interval and point estimate bias introduced by aggregating the data or by otherwise ignoring hierarchical data structure.
-The bayesian hierarchical SDT model as implemented in the bhsdtr package is only one such example.
+The Bayesian hierarchical SDT model as implemented in the bhsdtr package is only one such example.